SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Creating the Release Definition

 Start by creating a new Release Definition with an empty template.
-A Release Defition is a process that is used to identify the following elements for the deployment:
+A Release Definition is a process that is used to identify the following elements for the deployment:

 - Environment
 - Deployment tasks